kgvinod/lucidfs/README.md

 # lucidfs
 A simple file system in C++

+### Description

-A basic file system supporting files nodes, directory nodes and link nodes.
+A basic file system supporting file nodes, directory nodes and link nodes.
 A node has a name and size.
 - A file is a node with a buffer which holds data
 - A directory is a node which has a collection of nodes
 - A link is a node which has a pointer to another node